-Section 5: Maintenance, use, and sharing of the information

-Section 5.1: Ensuring accuracy, completeness, and timeliness of information collected, maintained, and shared when it is used to make determinations about individuals about those individuals (e.g., whether they will receive a federal benefit).
-This includes collecting information directly from the individual where practicable and ensuring that the information is accurate, relevant, timely and complete to assure fairness to the individual when making a determination about them.
+5: Maintenance, use, and sharing of the information: Maintenance, use, and sharing of the information information directly from the individual where practicable and ensuring that the information is accurate, relevant, timely and complete to assure fairness to the individual when making a determination about them.
 This section addresses the controls/protections put in place to address these issues.
 The Privacy Act requires that Federal agencies "maintain all records which are used by the agency in making any determination about any individual with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual in the determination."
-5 U.S.C § 552a(e)(5).
-If a particular system of records meets certain requirements (including the NPRM process defined in Section 3.1 above), an agency may exempt the system of records (or a portion of the records) from this requirement.
-Exemptions may be found at the bottom of the relevant SORN next to the heading: "Exemptions Claimed for this System."
+5